quixio/quix-cli/docs/Reference/users/permissions/delete.md

 {% include-markdown './delete.gen.md' %}

 ## How It Works

-This command is used to delete a specific permission assigned to a user within an organization.
-This command requires specifying the user ID and the scope of the permission to be deleted.
+The `delete` command is used to remove a specific permission assigned to a user within an organization.
+This requires specifying the user ID and the scope of the permission to be deleted.
 The command can be run in both interactive and non-interactive modes, making it versatile for different use cases.

-In interactive mode, if the user ID is not provided, the command will prompt you to select a user.
-Once the user is selected, it will proceed to delete the specified permission scope.
-If the user ID is provided directly, the command will use it to identify the user and delete the permission without further prompts.

 ## Example Usage

-### Interactive
+### Interactive Mode

 If you run the command without specifying the user ID, it will enter interactive mode: